xaque/voish/README.md

 To add new modules, create a bash script called <whatever you want the initial command to be> and then following arguments that the bash script will take in as $1, $2, $3, etc... arguments.
 Put this script in the modules directory.

+# Dependencies
+The following packages need to be installed for the core to work properly (not including module dependencies).

+* google-gloud-sdk
+* alsa-utils
+* sox
+* ffmpeg
+* jq